open-sdr/openwifi/doc/README.md

 ### supported channel

 The supported channel list is defined in openwifi_2GHz_channels and openwifi_5GHz_channels in sdr.h.
-If you change the number of supported channels, make sure you also change the array size of the following two fields in the struct openwifi_priv:
+If you change the number of supported channels, make sure you also change the frequency range in sdr_regd accordingly and also array size of the following two fields in the struct openwifi_priv:
 ```
 struct ieee80211_channel channels_2GHz[14];
 struct ieee80211_channel channels_5GHz[11];